Monterey County Monarch Counts

 Pacific Grove's Monarch Sanctuary Counts

-As of Saturday, October 15th, approximately 715 monarchs were observed at the Monarch Sanctuary in Pacific Grove.
+As of Saturday, November 29th, approximately 9,885 monarchs were observed near the Monarch Sanctuary in Pacific Grove.

 The Pacific Grove Monarch Sanctuary is the largest public monarch overwintering site in Monterey County.
 During the monarch season, the Museum counts the monarchs at the PG sanctuary weekly.
 These counts reflect the the average number of monarchs observed.